couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-web-console.markdown

  * `Metadata Purge Interval`

    Defaults to three days.
-The number of days an item is deleted or expired before the tombstone for the item is removed during compaction.
-Tombstones are records of expired or deleted items and they include the key for the item as well as metadata.
+Tombstones are records of expired or deleted items and they include the key and metadata.
 Tombstones are used in Couchbase Server to provide eventual consistency of data between clusters.

+   The auto-compaction process waits this number of days before it permanently deletes tombstones for expired or deleted items.

    If you set this value too low, you may see more inconsistent results in views queries such as deleted items in a result set.
 You may also see inconsistent items in clusters with XDCR set up between the clusters.
 If you set this value too high, it will delay the server from reclaiming disk space.

-   You can also changes this setting with the REST API, see.
+   You can also change this setting with the REST API, see [Using REST, Setting Auto-Compaction](couchbase-admin-rest-auto-compaction).

 For more information on compaction, see [Database and View Compaction](#couchbase-admin-tasks-compaction).
 For information on how